September 4, 2015

 Signs and Symptoms

-Chronic watery and non-bloody diarrhea is the main symptom of microscopic colitis.
+Chronic very watery but non-bloody diarrhea is the main symptom of microscopic colitis.
 Episodes of diarrhea can last for weeks, months, or years.
 Most cases are interrupted by similarly long periods of remission—times when diarrhea goes away.

 Scientists believe diarrhea associated with microscopic colitis is caused by the intestinal lining’s reduced ability to absorb electrolytes—salts and minerals in the body.
 The resulting electrolyte imbalance decreases the colon’s ability to absorb fluid and increases fluid secretion into the colon.